rouseguy/DeepLearning-Image/README.md

 1. What is deep learning?
 2. Motivation: Some use cases
-3. Building blocks of Neural Networks
+3. Building blocks of Neural Networks (Neuron, Activation Function, Backpropagation Algorithm)
-  a.
-Neuron
-  b.
-Activation Function
-  c.
-Backpropagation Algorithm
 4. Introduction to the problem : MNIST dataset
 5. Building neural network from scratch
 6. Introduction to `keras`